 A site of significance for the Wadjari people, the rock hides an ancient gallery of Aboriginal rock paintings – the largest in Western Australia – inside a cave.
 As such, make sure you obey the requested behaviours on the signage by the entrance.
 If you’re feeling adventurous, it’s a 20-minute walk to the top, which will reward you with wonderful views over the region, especially at sunset.
 If you do stick around until dusk however, note that the walk down can be a little tricky in the lower light – taking a torch with you might be a good idea.

-From here it’s a 75 minute cruise up to Meekatharra.
+Today’s the big one – you’re off to see the world’s biggest rock!
+Enjoy breakfast and stock up on snacks.
+Hop in the car and drive the just over an hour drive to Meekatharra.
 Home to yet more lovely architecture (including a sweet little post office), this is your last chance to refuel and grab snacks before turning off the bitumen for today’s ultimate destination.
 You’ll see the turnoff for Mount Augustus 500 metres before reaching the town center, so double back once your stores are replete and get ready to hit the gravel.

 It’s roughly five hours from here to Mount Augustus, so settle in for a stretch of road is quite unlike anything you’ll have seen so far.
 Admire the unusual colour of the earth, which flows continuously between chalky white soils, fields of olive-coloured scrub and a dark, ruby red moonscape, and if you stop for a look at Mount Gould Lock-Up – an abandoned police station from the 1800s, on the right side of the road (it’s signposted) – be sure to look closely at the ground.
 It’s covered in rocks of quartz!
 WA’s famous wildflowers may be springing up in earnest at this stage if it’s Spring.